The classical-quantum limit: Discussion

-The methods presented here rely on the assumption that the environment may be modelled in a particularly simple way, as a series of discrete time decoherence channels on the subsystem that is classicalised.
-It would be interesting to understand whether the results we obtain here may also be derived directly from continuous time models of an environment.
+The methods presented here rely on the assumption that the environment may be modelled in a particularly simple way, as a series of discrete-time decoherence channels on the subsystem that is classicalised.
+It would be interesting to understand whether the results we obtain here may also be derived directly from continuous-time models of an environment (c.f.
+Appendix \ref{app: cont}).
 Moreover, the effect of the environment in this proposed classical-limit procedure is particularly simplistic, characterised only by the total strength of phase space diffusion $\E$ and a parameter $s$ quantifying the relative strength of diffusion in position and momentum.
 In real systems, the environment may induce a large number of additional effects on the dynamics such as friction, and in such cases we expect the corresponding classical-quantum dynamics to be modified to reflect this.

+Beyond this, it would be interesting to understand dynamics which relax the requirement of preserving effective classical-quantum states.
+In its most modest form, this could arise from restricting the set of measurements performed on a system undergoing Markovian evolution, using the formalism of section \ref{sec: technic}, such that even in the presence of entanglement the system appears classical.
+More generally, dynamics that do not preserve effective classical-quantum states could arise analogously to how relaxing complete-positivity in the study of open quantum systems can sometimes approximate full non-Markovian dynamics more accurately than when the dynamics is of Lindblad form \cite{tanimura2015real}.
+In this regard, making precise the notions of {\it almost always classical-quantum}, or {\it approximately classical-quantum}, are likely to be important.

-For this reason, the classical-quantum limit presented here is likely to be one of many, and understanding the landscape of effective classical-quantum dynamics is of interest.
+For these reasons, the classical-quantum limit introduced here is likely to be one of many, and we anticipate that considerable further work is required to understand the full landscape and applications of effective classical-quantum dynamics beyond the theory we have presented.

-In this regard, it would be useful to understand the effect of relaxing our demand that the state always be effectively classical-quantum state and the dynamics be Markovian.
-There are many physical situations where a system may have an effective classical-quantum description for almost all times, but for short time-scales, it may not.
-In this regard, the notion of {\it almost always classical-quantum}, or {\it approximately classical-quantum}, are likely to be important concepts.
-This is partly motivated by attempts to understand the regimes in which the consistent classical-quantum dynamics of \cite{oppenheim_post-quantum_2018,CQPawula} provides an effective theory in which to describe evolution laws in the classical-quantum limit.